mjordan/islandora_workbench/README.md

 The names of the image/PDF/video/etc. files can take any form you want since they are included in the `file` column of the CSV file.
 Files of any extension are allowed.

+If you want to create a node but not add any media, leave the `file` cell in your CSV for that item empty.

 ### The CSV file

 Metadata that is added to the nodes is contained in the CSV file.
 The two required fields are `file` (as mentioned above) and `title`.
 Field values do not need to be wrapped in double quotation marks (`"`), unless they contain an instance of the delimiter character.
 Field values are either strings (for string or text fields) or IDs (for taxonomy terms or collections).